bjornekelund/DXLogICOMScripts/README.md

 done using any source code editor (*notepad++* is a good choice.)

 Any more sophisticated modification and/or extension of the scripts will greatly benefit from using Visual Studio.
+The community version is free of charge for individuals and open-source contributors. visualstudio.microsoft.com/downloads

-Since the debugging facilities in DXLog are limited, a more advanced SDK like Visual Studio is a great help.
+Since the debugging facilities within *DXLog.net* are very limited, a more advanced SDK like Visual Studio is a great help.
 The script kit is formatted for use in Visual Studio.
-Once installed, just double-click on the file *DXLogICOMScripts.sln*.
+Once cloned or downloaded/decompressed, just double-click on the file *DXLogICOMScripts.sln*.

 If the editor complains about syntax/usage (red wavy lines) make sure you have references to the DXLog DLL and EXE files correctly set up.
 You can add this in